61 Zhong1 Fu2 中孚

 匹pi1 of 馬ma3 (horse) 匹 signifies to double two.
 Lines 1 and 4 here are seen as two horses in a pair; their mating will produce more sincerity and trust.

-Commentary on the image: (The necessity of) horse mating and reproduction has gone, (signifying) turning down one's fellow (i.e. line 1 which also possesses sincerity and trust, but) sustaining (the one) above (i.e. line 5).
+Commentary on the image: The necessity of horse mating and reproduction has gone, signifying turning down one's fellow (i.e. line 1 which also possesses sincerity and trust) yet sustaining the one above (i.e. line 5).

 Enlightenment through six four: no need to expand credibility, rather seek its optimal expression.
-The target must be firmly maintained; the interference of a secondary target always exists but one must be single-minded and stick to one's original intent; there will be no fault or calamity if one has no excessive desire for more (sincerity and trust) and seeks just what is wanted (the principle of moderation as well as balanced sincerity and trust).
-Should this line change to masculine, acting not only without the principle of moderation but also without sincerity and trust, the hexagram would become Lu (10), to tread a tiger’s tail.
-Here it must act in an apprehensive and prudent manner to avoid being hurt.
+The target must be firmly maintained; the interference of a secondary target always exists but one must be single-minded and stick to one's original intent.
+There will be no fault or calamity if one has no excessive desire for more (sincerity and trust) and seeks just what is wanted (the principle of moderation as well as balanced sincerity and trust).
+Should this line change to masculine, it would act with neither principle of moderation nor sincerity and trust, and the hexagram would become Lu (10), to tread a tiger’s tail, where it must act in a very apprehensive and prudent manner to avoid being hurt.

 The 5th line

-Text: As if sincerity and trust are bound together, (which results in) no calamity (or fault).
+The subject is in a state like sincerity and trust binding all together, which results in no calamity (or fault).

 Both lines 4 and 5 stay at their right positions; therefore the masculine line 5 sincerely and trustworthily occupies the feminine line 4 based on the principle of moderation.
 Line 4 follows the principle of moderation exhibited by line 5 and sustains line 5 with sincerity and trust, which bind them together like the cord denoted by the upper trigram Xun binding them.

-Commentary on the image: As if sincerity and trust are bound together, (as) the position (where it stays) is right and appropriate (to it).
+Commentary on the image: Line 5 is in a state like sincerity and trust binding all together, as the position where it stays is right and appropriate to it.

 Line 5, the host line of Zhong Fu, is at the king's position; its sincerity and trust, carried out in a moderate manner, is used by the king create close relations with his subjects and cultivate the country, as stated in the commentary on the hexagram text.